 Can this Street Food Jobs help you get life ready?

 Calling all food lovers!
 Sit down and let me take you away to food heaven.
-Imagine it: the crisp sizzle of a burger frying on the hot plates of the burger van while the chatter and clatter of coins and conversation pass you by; the sinfully sweet aroma of candyfloss and doughnuts combining with the savoury delicacy of chips, fresh out of the fryer.
+Imagine it: the crisp sizzle of a burger frying on the hot plates of the burger van while conversation passes you by.
+Or the sinfully sweet aroma of candyfloss and doughnuts combining with the savoury delicacy of chips, fresh out of the fryer.

 A few years ago this would have been something many people would have only experienced at a festival or perhaps during their holidays at the seaside.
 But now with events such as the Digbeth Dining Club setting up near the Custard Factory, we are seeing a rapid rise in popularity and demand for the street food movement and in turn street food jobs.